 Getting an opportunity to travel to India is incredible but you need to fulfill certain requirements when applying for either Indian e-Tourist Visa, medical or business visa.
 One of the requirements is attaching a recent photograph of you.
 But do you just attach any photograph?

-Well, below we explain the specifics that surround the ideal photographs that fulfill Indian visa requirements and will increase chances of the visa approval.
+Well, below are year 2020 Guidelines for India visa application, we explain the specifics that surround the ideal photographs that fulfill Indian visa requirements and will increase chances of the visa approval.
 These Indian visa photo details surround the size, position, format, lighting among other factors.

 A photograph that fulfills Indian visa requirements should be how old?The appropriate photograph should be recent and not more than six months in age.
 If the photo is too old, like your high school passport photo that is ten years old, then chances are it will be rejected.2.
 What about the India Visa Photo Size Requirements?